United States Stamp Values

 1908-9 Washington-Franklin Double Line Watermark Perforated 12

 In 1908 the Post Office changed the design of its regular issue stamps once again.
-Collectors refer to the definitive stamps of 1908-22 collectively as “Washington-Franklins.”
-You will also find the stamp called the "Third Bureau Issue."
+Collectors refer to the definitive stamps of 1908-22 collectively as "Washington-Franklins."
+You will also find the stamps called the "Third Bureau Issue."
 The new designs were simpler.
 They used only two portraits and all stamps had identical frames.
 The new, simpler, approach was intended to make production easier.
 At the same, the Post Office began to experiment with a variety of papers, perforations, and watermarking combinations in an effort to arrive at stamps that were more resilient to storage and weather, easier for customers to handle and separate, and secure from counterfeiting.
-These experiments resulted in a huge assortment of collectible variations – in all collectors recognize more than 300 varieties of Washington-Franklin era stamps.
+These experiments resulted in a huge assortment of collectible variations - in all collectors recognize more than 300 varieties of Washington-Franklin era stamps.

 1908-09 Imperforate Double Line Watermark